 There is only one Division 1 Football Bowl Subdivision school in the state of New Jersey.
 That’s the Rutgers Scarlett Knights.
 There are a couple of other teams in Division 1 Football Championship Subdivision and those are the Monmouth Hawks and the Princeton Tigers.

-As far as neighboring Pennsylvania goes, there are three teams in total.
+As far as neighboring Pennsylvania goes, there are three teams in the top division.
 They are Penn State Nittany Lions, Pittsburgh Panthers, and Temple Owls.
-In New York, they have the Army Black Knights, the Buffalo Bulls, and the Syracuse Orange.
+In New York, there are the Army Black Knights, the Buffalo Bulls, and the Syracuse Orange.